 Use the Office or Other Outpatient Services codes to report the services for most patient encounters.
 Multiple office or outpatient visits provided on the same calendar date are billable if medically necessary.
 Support the claim with documentation.
-The description and requirements for office and other outpatient services were revised beginning in 2021 see detailed information above.

 Hospital Observation Services (99218-99220, 99224-99226)